Best Hostels in Ubud, Indonesia

 Read: How to stay safe while traveling – on and offline

-Read: World Nomads Insurance – does travel insurance make sense?
+Read: Safetywing Travel Insurance – does travel insurance make sense?

 Next up we have a handy map Bali Ubud has to offer and all the hippest hostels in Ubud pinpointed, plus the top sights we recommend visiting including: